John Cockerill (industrialist): Legacy

 On his death, he had a reputation as a humanitarian employer and as the founder of the Belgian manufacturing industry.
 His body was returned to Seraing in 1867, and a memorial was unveiled there in 1871.
-A statue of him and the industrial workers of Belgium also stands in the Place du Luxembourg in Brussels.

 His company became the Société pour l'Exploitation des Etablissements John Cockerill (1842) and later Societe Anonyme Cockerill-Ougree (1955).
 The steel-making activities of the firm continued through various mergers, eventually becoming part of Cockerill-Sambre in 1981; the Cockerill name was retained until a 1998 merger with Usinor.
 Some mechanical engineering activities continued as Cockerill Maintenance & Ingénierie, which was split off as a separate company in the late 20th century.

+A monument to him and the industrial workers of Belgium stands in the centre of the Place du Luxembourg/Luxemburgplein in Brussels.
+On 1 February 2024, this monument was vandalised during a farmers' protest that took place in front of the European Parliament.